snsavage/snsavage-netlify/source/blog/2017-09-21-how-to-deploy-a-react-app-with-api-request-proxying.html.markdown

 /*  /index.html  200
 ```

+When you create your `_redirects` file, Netlify has a [handy site to test your redirects](https://play.netlify.com/redirects).
+Just copy in your `_redirects` file, click "Test rules", and the site will notify you of any problems.

 ## Conclusion

 I’ve been happy with this setup so far.
 Getting this working was straightforward and I haven’t had any issues.
 The code for this project can be found [here](https://github.com/snsavage/timer-react).
 Please direct questions and comments [here](https://www.snsavage.com/contact).